RichJamo/portfolio/atem.md

 Finally, we also shared our work (both our threat modelling and our smart contracts) with a security audit firm to get an outside perspective and check that we weren't missing any obvious vulnerabilities.

-## Migrating from Tangany to OZ Defender Relayer - COMING SOON
+## Migrating from Tangany to OZ Defender Relayer
 When we initially built Atem, we built it with the idea that each of our customers' carbon credit tokens would be stored in their own separate wallet, and that these wallets would be custodial wallets, hosted by a service called Tangany.
 This had a number of implications for how we built both our smart contracts and our back end.
 The back end would mainly interact with Tangany, via the Tangany API, and then Tangany in turn would make calls to our adapter smart contracts.
 Tokens could then be transferred from the Tangany custodial wallets to our adapter contracts, and vice versa.

 Based on several strategic decisions made within the business, it became clear that it wasn't necessary for us to have individual custodial wallets for each of our customers.
 Tokens could be stored as securely, if not more securely, in a single wallet, with watertight logic at the level of the smart contract to track who's tokens were whose.